RanRhoads84/debgpt7.8-with-vectorDB/README.md

 json file in a unique name.
 The command `debgpt replay <file_name>` can be used to replay the session in specified file.
 When `<file_name>` is not given, `debgpt replay` will replay the last session.

-During the interactive mode, you may press `/` and see a list of available escaped commands that will not be seen as LLM prompt.

-* `/save <path.txt>`: save the last LLM response to the specified file.

-* `/reset`: clear the context.
-So you can start a new conversation without quiting.

 #### 2. Special MapReduce Prompt Composer for Any Length Context